citusdata/citus_docs/develop/reference_ddl.rst

   SELECT create_reference_table('states');

-Now queries such as one calculating tax for a shopping cart can join on the :code:`states` table with no network overhead.
+Now queries such as one calculating tax for a shopping cart can join on the :code:`states` table with no network overhead, and can add a foreign key to the state code for better validation.

 In addition to distributing a table as a single replicated shard, the :code:`create_reference_table` UDF marks it as a reference table in the Citus metadata tables.
 Citus automatically performs two-phase commits (`2PC <https://en.wikipedia.org/wiki/Two-phase_commit_protocol>`_) for modifications to tables marked this way, which provides strong consistency guarantees.